abdulselamT/odoowebSimpleTodo/README.md

         ('in_progress', 'In Progress')],
         string='Status', default='pending')
 ```
+## Creating The Controller
+    you will have to create controller
 ## Implementing JavaScript Controllers

 Create JavaScript files to handle CRUD operations and interact with Odoo models. the requests are done via rpc but you can use ajax or others